freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/maintain-freme-docker.md

 mvn package
 ```

-The package is now located in directory `target/freme-package`.
+The package is now located in directory `target/freme-package`, later in this document referred to as `PATH_TO_PACKAGE`.

 ### 2. Build the docker image